-- > Repeatedly remind children of the rules for safe use of the internet. - Watch for accidental access to inappropriate materials and report the offending site to the Computing Leading Teacher. - Ensure children are appropriately monitored when using the internet. - Ensure you are aware of the children in your class whose photographs may not appear on the website or social media. - > Ensure photographs of children are not named.
+- > Repeatedly remind children of the rules for safe use of the internet. - Watch for accidental access to inappropriate materials and report the offending site to the Computing Leading Teacher. - Ensure children are appropriately monitored at all times when using the internet. - Ensure you are aware of the children in your class whose photographs may not appear on the website or social media. - > Ensure photographs/videos of children are not named. - > Ensure photographs/videos of children are not stored on personal devices.